AerodynamicV1Botz/Aero-Music-Bot/.GitHub/README.md

-# AeroXMusic
+# Aero-Music-Bot

 <p align="center"><img src="https://telegra.ph/" alt="ICON" width="80%"/></p>

-[AeroXMusic](https://github.com/AerodynamicV1Botz/Aero-Music-Bot) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.
+[Aero-Music-Bot](https://github.com/AerodynamicV1Botz/Aero-Music-Bot) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.

 * Youtube, Soundcloud, Apple Music, Spotify, Resso and Telegram Audios & Videos support.
 * Written from scratch, making it stable and less crashes.